netdata/netdata/packaging/installer/methods/pfsense.md

 pkg add http://pkg.freebsd.org/FreeBSD:11:amd64/latest/All/netdata-1.20.0_3.txz
 ```

-**Note:** If you receive a `Not Found` error during the last two commands above, you will either need to manually look
+> ❕ If any of the above commands return a `Not Found` error, you need to manually search for the latest package from the
-in the [repo folder](http://pkg.freebsd.org/FreeBSD:11:amd64/latest/All/) for the latest available package and use its
+> [FreeBSD repository](https://www.freebsd.org/ports/).
+Search for the package's name, such as `py37-cffi`, find the
-URL instead, or you can try manually changing the Netdata version in the URL to the latest version.
+> latest version number, and update the command accordingly.

 **Note:** On pfSense 2.4.5, Python version 3.7 may be installed by the system, in which case you should should not install Python from the FreeBSD repository as instructed above.